 - 35. Move the pivot pin from its extreme out position to its extreme in position.
 There shall be no binding.
 Move the pivot pin from its extreme in position to its extreme out position.
 There shall be no binding.
 (Pivot pin motion) - 36.
 Move the takedown pin from its extreme out position to its extreme in position.
 There shall be no binding.
 Move the takedown pin from its extreme in position to its extreme out position.
 There shall be no binding.
 (Takedown pin motion) - 37.
-Hold the lower receiver horizontal to the floor with its ejection port parallel to and facing the floor.
-For 10 seconds, move the weapon straight up and down over a 2-foot distance (a total of four feet for a round trip), at a speed of 4 feet per second.
+Hold the lower receiver parallel to the floor with the bolt catch facing the floor.
 The pivot pin shall not move from its extreme out position.
 (Pivot pin retention in extreme out position).
 The takedown pin shall not move from its extreme out position.
 (Takedown pin retention in extreme out position) (Bolt catch retention) - 38.
 Depress the trigger guard plunger and open the trigger guard until it is fully open and resting on the pistol grip.
 There shall be no binding (Trigger guard motion opening) - 39.
 For 15 seconds, hold the lower receiver buttstock up.
 The trigger guard shall not move from its fully open position.
 (Trigger guard open retention) - 40.
 Depress the trigger guard plunger and manually rotate the trigger guard back to its fully closed position.
 There shall be no binding.
 (Trigger guard motion closing) - 41.
 Compress the hammer and hold.
 Visually inspect that the semi-disconnect does not engage the hammer.
 (Semi-disconnect motion neutral).
 Pull trigger and hold.
 Release the hammer.
 The hammer shall be restrained by the semi disconnect.
 (Semi-disconnect motion active) - 42.
 Release the trigger.
 Place the fire control selector in the "BURST" position. - 43.
 Compress the hammer and release.
 There shall be no binding.
 The hammer shall be restrained by the automatic sear.
 The hammer shall not fall.
 (Automatic sear action, automatic sear active) - 44.
 Compress the hammer and hold.
 Push the automatic sear forward and hold.
 Release the hammer.
 The automatic sear shall not engage the hammer.
 (Automatic sear neutral). - 45.
 Pull the trigger and hold. - 46.
 Repeatedly, fully compress and release the hammer until the burst disconnect moves to its active position and engages the hammer.
 Release the trigger.
 The burst disconnect shall move to its neutral position and release the hammer.
 (Burst disconnect motion).